Praqma/LearnKubernetes/henrik/nodeport-loadbalancer/README.md

 kubectl expose deployment my-nginx --port=80 --type=NodePort
 ```

-Now run ./run.sh to update your Apache LoadBalancer
+Now run ./run.sh to update your Apache LoadBalancer (for HAProxy, see bottom of this page)
 ```
 [hoeghh@localhost nodeport-loadbalancer]$ ./run.sh
  - Running createLoadBalancer